-The code of federal regulations governing the protection of human subjects, known as the "Common Rule" (45 CFR 46), gives the Institutional Review Board ("IRB"), also known as the Human Subjects Committee ("HSC") the authority to oversee research involving human subjects.
+The code of federal regulations governing the protection of human subjects, known as the "Common Rule" (45 CFR 46), gives the Institutional Review Board ("IRB") the authority to oversee research involving human subjects.
 The IRB has no regulatory authority or jurisdiction to oversee activities that are legitimately classified as something other than research.
 Institutions prefer to have non-research activities handled by an entity other than the IRB, so that the IRB can focus its time and resources on managing its fundamental mission.

 As defined by §46.102 of the Common Rule (45 CFR 46), "Research" means a systematic investigation, including research development, testing and evaluation, designed to contribute to generalizable knowledge.
 When evaluating a specific project, it is helpful to focus on two key elements: